FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/transaction_parallel.md

 ### Parallel Solidity contract: ParallelOk

 Payment transfer based on account model is a typical operation.
-ParallelOk contract is an example of account model and is capable of paralle transfer.
+ParallelOk contract is an example of account model and is capable of parallel transfer.
 The ParallelOk contract is given in former context.

 FISCO BCOS has built-in ParallelOk contract in Web3SDK.
 Here is the operation method to send massive parallel transactions through Web3SDK.